-How is the cause of stool color changes diagnosed?
+How is the cause of stool color changes evaluated?

-In most cases, a diagnosis cannot be made by stool color alone.
+In most cases, a diagnosis, if any, cannot be made by stool color alone.

 The patient and the doctor need to consider other symptoms, past medical history, dietary changes, and medications to help decide what has caused the stool to change color.
 Physical examination will be important to help decide the significance of the stool color.